PlasmaPy/hack.plasmapy.org/pages/2022/schedule.md

 title: 2022 Hack Week Schedule
 hidetitle: True

-# Plasma Hack Week 2021: Schedule
+# Plasma Hack Week 2022: Schedule

 **Dates:** July 11th to July 15th <br>
 **Times:** 11:00 am to 4:00 pm EDT

 Each day of this year's **Plasma Hack Week** is focused around hacking, so come prepared to code and have fun!
-While each day is centered around hack, there will still be planned social time and lightning talks.
+While each day is centered around hacking, there will still be planned social time and lightning talks.
 All pre-planned events will not exceed 5 hours in any given day, and we highly encourage any breakout discussions and hack sessions that may be inspired from the day's activities.

 This year's Hack Week will be held from July 11 to July 15.
 The primary goal of this year's event is to teach members of the Plasma community the skills needed to contribute to open-source software and develop code for the Plasma community as a whole.
 The week will start off with foundational topics and progress to more advanced topics as the week proceeds.
-The detailed schedule can be view [below](#the-schedule) and the overview is as follows:
+The detailed schedule can be viewed [below](#the-schedule) and the overview is as follows:

    Day 1 (foundational)